MorpheusAIs/moragents/submodules/moragents_dockers/README.md

 5. **File Upload**
    - Endpoint: `POST /upload`
    - Handles file uploads for RAG (Retrieval-Augmented Generation) purposes.

-## RAG Agent
-This agent will answer questions about an uploaded PDF file.

-# Delegator
-The Delegator handles user queries by analyzing the prompt and delegating it to the appropriate agent.

-## API Endpoints

-1. **Chat Functionality**
-   - Endpoint: `POST /`
-   - Handles chat interactions, delegating to appropriate agents when necessary.

-2. **Message History**
-   - Endpoint: `GET /messages`
-   - Retrieves chat message history.

-3. **Clear Messages**
-   - Endpoint: `GET /clear_messages`
-   - Clears the chat message history.

-4. **Swap Operations**
-   - Endpoints:
-     - `POST /tx_status`: Check transaction status
-     - `POST /allowance`: Get allowance
-     - `POST /approve`: Approve transaction
-     - `POST /swap`: Perform swap

-5. **File Upload**
-   - Endpoint: `POST /upload`
-   - Handles file uploads for RAG (Retrieval-Augmented Generation) purposes.

 # Adding a New Agent

 ## Overview

-Each agent is configured in the `config.py` file, which specifies the agent's path, class, and other details.
+Each agent is configured in the [agents/src/config.py](agents/src/config.py) file, which specifies the agent's path, class, and other details.
+This allows the delegator to delegate to the correct task agent based on the user's query.

 ## Steps to Add a New Agent